 Parker, J. Fred.
-Mission to the World: A History of Misions in the Church of the Nazarene Through 1985.
-Kansas City, MO: Nazarene Publishing House, 1988.
+Mission to the World: A History of Missions in the Church of the Nazarene Through 1985.
+Kansas City, MO: Nazarene Publishing House (now called The Foundry), 1988.

 This material is reproduced here under the educational "Fair Use" provision of U.S. copyright acts.